bahrus/templ-mount/README.md

 ## Retrieving template tags

-If the templ-mount/templ-mount.js library is loaded (which we will assume going forward), and if a template tag with attributes "import" and "href" is encountered, templ-mount will retrieve the html from the url, and populate the inert template.
+If the templ-mount/templ-mount.js library is loaded (which we will assume going forward), then anywhere there's a template tag with attributes "import" and "href", templ-mount will retrieve the html from the specified url, and populate the inert template (with one exception which we will note later).

 ```html
 <template import href=//link.springer.com/article/10.1007/s00300-003-0563-3 as=penguins-poop></template>